 I also have an evening alarm clock – my watch beeps at 9:30pm which is a signal to avoid electronic devices, stop consuming food, and consciously start winding down.

 I intend to do a monthly 20 hour fast using the following schedule:

-- Having said this, if you are frustrated that emails aren’t being responded to, have an urgent query, or are hitting a stalemate, picking up a phone is usually the mature and sensible thing to do.
-However if face to face and email contact are options, I just struggle to see the purpose of a telephone call.
+Having said this, if you are frustrated that emails aren’t being responded to, have an urgent query, or are hitting a stalemate, picking up a phone is usually the mature and sensible thing to do.
+But if face to face and email contact are options, I struggle to see the purpose of a telephone call.

-- My backup strategy is threefold: (1) a constant USB link to a hard drive; and (2) a wireless link to a WD My Cloud.
-This protects me from me two biggest concerns (that I accidently delete a file and need to recover it, or that my computer gets stolen).
+My backup strategy is threefold: (1) a constant USB link to a hard drive; (2) a wireless link to a WD My Cloud.
+These two steps protect me from me two biggest concerns (that I accidentally delete a file and need to recover it, or that my computer gets stolen).
 Since I don’t feel fully protected against the risk of a natural disaster (i.e. if my study floods or burns down my wireless back up would be affected), I (3) copy an annual backup onto a portable drive and store it in my office.
 This seems a more reasonable strategy than using a fireproof safe.
 All three are WD products and they integrate seamlessly with a Mac.
 They are much better than Apple’s own products.

 “We shed as we pick up, like travellers who must carry everything in their arms, and what we let fall will be picked up by those behind.
 The procession is very long and life is very short.
 We die on the march.
 But there is nothing outside the march so nothing can be lost to it.
 The missing plays of Sophocles will turn up piece by piece, or be written again in another language.
 Ancient cures for diseases will reveal themselves once more.
 Mathematical discoveries glimpsed and lost to view will have their time again.”